vrm-c/UniVRM/Assets/UniGLTF/MeshUtility/README.md

 <img src="Documentation/images/installation_2.jpg" width="200">

 Now check your project window.
-In `Packages`, MeshUtility should be in the `UniGLTF` folder.
+In `Packages`, MeshUtility should be included in the `UniGLTF` folder.

 ### 2. Add package name and its url in manifest.json